liaowb126/shadowsocks-vertx/README.md

 #Intro

-shadowsocks-vertx is a lightweight tunnel proxy which can help you get through firewalls.
-It is a java port of shadowsocks.
-This project is based on vert.x.
+shadowsocks-vertx is a lightweight tunnel proxy.
+It is based on vert.x.

 Java 8 is needed.